wp-plugins/nextgen-facebook/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 8.3.1 =

+Fixed a 'private' method that should have been 'protected' in the NgfbMeta() class for the Free version.

 = 8.3 =